Louis Disbrow: Murder Trial

 Disbrow was indicted for the 1902 murders of Sarah "Dimples" Lawrence and Clarence Foster in Good Ground, but found not guilty at trial in 1903.
-He was then hired by a neighbouring family as a chauffeur mechanic for Joan Newton Cuneo, an early US woman racing driver.
+He was then hired by a neighbouring family as a chauffeur mechanic for Joan Newton Cuneo, one of the United States' first woman racing drivers.

+Racing Career

 Disbrow raced in the first four Indianapolis 500s, with a best finish of 8th in 1913, and also in the 1910, 1911, and 1915 American Grand Prizes.
+He would have greater success in dirt track racing later in his career.

+Automotive Business Ventures

+By 1917, Louis Disbrow would head Disbrow Motors Co. in Cleveland, Ohio.
+The marque's first car would be the Disbrow Special, powered by a Wisconsin engine.
+He would also sell spark plugs under the Disbrow Manufacturing Co. name.

+Later Life and Death

-He died on July 9, 1939, at his home in Philadelphia, Pennsylvania.
+In 1925, an accident resulted in Louis Disbrow breaking both legs and being pronounced dead.
+But he regained consciousness by the time he was taken to a morgue.
+He would later die in earnest on July 9, 1939, at his home in Philadelphia, Pennsylvania.